- About Us

 The RBA provides its members with a risk assessment template that they may use called the Self-Assessment Questionnaire (SAQ), as well as a high-level risk assessment tool.
 Members must use the SAQ on their own facilities and at the corporate level, and for supplier facilities they have the option of using the SAQ or a risk assessment tool.

-In the RBA’s continuing efforts to provide its members with best-in-class risk assessment tools, we have partnered with Verisk Maplecroft to offer an advanced risk assessment tool, with global risk indicies aligned with RBA’s Code of Conduct.
+In the RBA’s continuing efforts to provide its members with best-in-class risk assessment tools, we also offer an advanced risk assessment tool, with global risk indicies aligned with RBA’s Code of Conduct.
 RBA members are encouraged to use this as their high-level risk assessment tool.
-Members can access the tool via EICC-ON.
-For more information on the tool, please click here.
+Members can access the tool via RBA Online.

-RBA recommends that members take advantage of both the Verisk Maplecroft tool and the SAQ to evaluate risk in their global supply chain, as they provide complementary information on suppliers’ inherent risk on CSR issues, and the controls and management systems these suppliers are using to mitigate their social and environmental risks.
+RBA recommends that members take advantage of both the high-level risk assessment tool and the SAQ to evaluate risk in their global supply chain, as they provide complementary information on suppliers’ inherent risk on CSR issues, and the controls and management systems these suppliers are using to mitigate their social and environmental risks.

-Please note these are samples only and companies are strongly encouraged to complete the SAQ online through EICC-ON.
+Please note these are samples only and companies are strongly encouraged to complete the SAQ online through RBA Online.

 One of the most fundamental RBA programs is the Validated Asessment Process (VAP), the leading standard for onsite compliance verfication and effective, shareable assessments.
 Since 2009, RBA members have completed more than 2,500 VAP onsite compliance assessments conducted by independent third-party audit firms that have been approved by the RBA to execute the VAP protocol.
 As the program has grown it has become more complex, with hundreds of auditors from nine firms in more than 20 countries.
 The current RBA VAP, version 5.1.1 went into effect in February, 2017.

 VAP onsite compliance verification carried out on RBA member facilities and their suppliers' facilities are completed by independent, third-party auditors specially trained in social and environmental auditing and the VAP protocol.
 The RBA offers trainings for auditors and corporate audit program managers.
-The trainings are run by the internationally recognized nonprofit supply chain sustainability group Verité at multi-day, in-person trainings that take place several times per year.
 Please see the RBA events calendar for a complete listing of these trainings.